reactjs/react.dev/content/docs/add-react-to-a-website.md

 ### Compile JSX with One Command

-Create create a folder called `src` and run this terminal command:
+Create a folder called `src` and run this terminal command:

 ```
 npx babel --watch src --out-dir . --presets react-app/prod